DSpace/xoai/README.md

 implement OAI-PMH data and service providers.

 ---
 :warning: **XOAI IS NOT ACTIVELY MAINTAINED:**  The DSpace project adopted XOAI when the original creator had to abandon it.
 However, XOAI currently doesn't have a "product owner" or any funding for active support.
-DSpace itself still uses XOAI v3, and has yet to proritize an upgrade to the latest version of XOAI.
+DSpace itself still uses XOAI v3 (see [3.x branch](https://github.com/DSpace/xoai/tree/3.x)), and has yet to proritize an upgrade to the latest version of XOAI.
 Therefore, this project only receives attention/updates when someone from the DSpace team can prioritize it.

 If you'd like to contribute or help maintain this project, please get in touch via an issue ticket.